About the Show

 We do an enormous amount of research for each episode.
 You’ll always get considerably more than just the Wikipedia breakdown from us.
-Because of our commitment to comprehensive, or at least adequate research, we’re not willing to commit to a regular release schedule.
-New episodes drop whenever they’re ready, so please subscribe so you can catch the latest episodes and hopefully not forget about us.
+Because of our commitment to comprehensive, or at least adequate research, we don’t have a fixed release schedule.
+Be sure to subscribe so you can catch the latest episodes and hopefully not forget about us.

 Meet the Hosts

 Kevin has been described by multiple individuals as being “emotionally bankrupt.”
 He neither knows nor cares exactly what this means.
 Kevin’s formative years were spent in an insufferably small and isolated Alabama town with a population of only 250.
 The town has one traffic light which is purely decorative and is only turned on for the annual Christmas parade in which meth addicts and others who have lost teeth for various reasons tie balloons to their dented cars and drive single file through the town throwing from their car windows melted candies left over from Halloween.